 Champ de Mars / Quai Branly / Eiffel Tower Christmas Market

-The location of this market varies - sometimes it's on Champ de Mars in front of the Eiffel Tower, and sometimes it's on Quai Branly next to the Seine - and number of chalets vary as well, but here's the important thing to know: food offerings here are usually outstanding, with prepared treats such as raclette and even paella almost stealing the show - although of course the real show-stopper here is the Iron Lady, especially during the nightly light show.
+The number of chalets varies as well, but here's the important thing to know: food offerings here are usually outstanding, with prepared-on-the-spot treats such as raclette and even paella almost stealing the show.

-During some years, there's also a pop-up ice skating rink next to the market, which usually takes place during the last 2 weeks in December/early January.
-Closest Metro: Bir Hakeim, Alma Marceau (across the Seine) or La Tour-Maubourg, 7th Arrondissement
+During some years, an ice skating rink pops up next to the market, which usually takes place during the last 2 weeks in December/early January.

 Pop-Up Stalls Selling Holiday Fare

-What's a pop-up Christmas market?
-Usually these are smaller markets, sometimes devoted to a specific theme such as the Japanese Holiday Market and the Swedish Christmas Market.
-They typically open from one to several days each season.
+These markets typically open from one to several days each season.
 Sometimes they take place in the same location from year to year, but not always.

-Neighborhood pop-up stalls also come and go in some areas, so you will most likely happen upon them.
 One area where this frequently occurs is near Galeries Lafayette, across from the main building on Blvd Haussmann.
 Look for luxury goods, such as perfume, designer scarves, and fine leather gloves.

 Even the regularly-held Paris street markets expand their offerings at this time of the year.